 Information About Michigan Medicaid Laws

-There are critical considerations you should be aware of when your family needs to consider nursing home, assisted living, or in-home care for a loved one.
+There are critical considerations you should be aware of when your family needs to consider a nursing home, assisted living, or in-home care for a loved one.
 There are equally significant considerations when planning for the future potential need for long-term care.

 The Nawrocki Center for Elder Law, Special Needs & Disability Planning, PLLC, has established a reputation for providing experienced, compassionate and effective legal counsel to clients facing Medicaid-related legal concerns throughout Michigan.
 We know Michigan Medicaid laws.